Old City of Hebron: UNESCO nomination

 ICOMOS considers that the property is under threat as a result of a long-standing and complex Israeli-Palestinian political situation.
-Restrictions have been in force in the old town since 1967 and these were intensified in 1994 and following the Oslo Accords.
-As well as leading to boundary walls, new roads and the construction of two settlements within the property, some demolition have taken place and conservation has been hindered.
+Restrictions have been in force in the old town since 1967, and these were intensified in 1994 and following the Oslo Accords.
+As well as leading to boundary walls, new roads, and the construction of two settlements within the property, some demolition has taken place and conservation has been hindered.
 Moreover, the restrictions on free movement and the transfer of services to the periphery have had the effect of encouraging outward migration from the old town, although this is now slowly being reversed.)

 Orly Noy, writing for +972 Magazine, says that UNESCO considers whether a site is worth inclusion in the list and which national entity it falls under, that the resolution does not deny the Jewish connection to Hebron or the Tomb of the Patriarchs and that resolutions about Hebron recognize the fact that the city is holy to Judaism, Christianity, and Islam; but Israeli Prime Minister Benjamin Netanyahu stated that a Jewish connection to the site had been denied.
 In a pre-emption of the Palestinian nomination, in February 2010 the Israeli government had adopted the National Heritage Sites project including the Cave of the Patriarchs as well as other Palestinian sites; the moves was heavily criticized by the Obama administration, and has been described as "ignor[ing] much of the cultural heritage of the land that cannot be characterized as exclusively Jewish".

-Subsequently in 2017, the U.S. announced that it was leaving UNESCO citing anti-Israel bias and Israel followed suit.
-This followed resolutions on Jerusalem in 2016 and the listing subject of this article.
+Subsequently, in 2017, the U.S. announced that it was leaving UNESCO, citing anti-Israel bias, and Israel followed suit.
+This followed resolutions on Jerusalem in 2016 and the listed subject of this article.
 Washington's arrears at the time were over $500 million.
 Their departure took effect at the end of 2018.
 As Daniel Marwecki concluded in a 2019 analysis of why the U.S. and Israel left UNESCO, "the current episode in the diplomatic drama of how the Israel–Palestine conflict unfolds on the stage of UNESCO needs to be seen historically and in terms of the changing American strategic and tactical outlook towards the UN."